 When will Apple release the new MacBook Pro for 2017?
 And what UK prices, tech specs and new features should we expect from the new MacBook Pro 2017?

-New MacBook Pro models were announced and released in October 2016, but we're already looking ahead to the next update of the MacBook Pro for 2017.
+New MacBook Pro models were released in October 2016, but we're already looking ahead to the next update of the MacBook Pro for 2017.
 In this article we round up and analyse all the rumours related to the new MacBook Pro 2017 - its release date, specs, design, likely pricing and new features.